 Signs and symptoms of infertility are often related to other underlying conditions.
-For example, 10 to 15 percent of untreated chlamydia cases will lead to pelvic inflammatory disease (PID).
+For example, of untreated chlamydia cases will lead to pelvic inflammatory disease (PID).
 PID leads to a blockage of the fallopian tubes, which prevents fertilization.

 There are numerous conditions that can contribute to infertility in men and women.
 The signs and symptoms of each can vary greatly.
 If you’re concerned, it’s important to consult with your doctor.

 The average woman’s cycle is 28 days long.
 But anything within a few days of that can be considered normal, as long as those cycles are consistent.
 For example, a woman who has a 33-day cycle one month, a 31-day cycle the next, and a 35-day cycle after that, is probably having “normal” periods.

 But a woman whose cycles vary so greatly that she can’t even begin to estimate when her period might arrive is experiencing irregular periods.
 This can be related to hormone issues, or to polycystic ovarian syndrome (PCOS).
 Both of these can contribute to infertility.